Shmoooe/Web-Services-and-Applications/project/README.md

 5. [spotify.py](https://github.com/Shmoooe/Web-Services-and-Applications/blob/main/project/spotify.py)

+### Spotify API
+This repository accesses a Spotify API to collect music artists data and input it into a database.

+The columns are:

+- id

+- genre

+- name

+- popularity

+- spotify_id

+The ID is the primary key that relates to the database, whilst the spotify_id is collected from Spotify itself.
+The “popularity” column provides the artist with a value between 1 and 100.
+100 being the most popular.
+Popularity is calculated by a Spotify algorithm which pertains to number of streams an artist has.

 ### app.py
 This file contains the Flask app with endpoints for interacting with the API and database through imported functions from dao.py and spotify.py.